 Contributions - The Foundation accounts for contributions in accordance with FASB ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 In accordance with FASB ASC 958-605, contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
 All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets depending on the nature of the restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets as net assets released from restrictions.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.